-VNSG 1160 CLINICAL I-A CRT HRS:01 LEC HRS:00 OFF CAMPUS LAB HRS:06 experience that enables the student to apply specialized occupational theory, skills, and concepts.
+VNSG 1160 CLINICAL I-A

+CRT HRS:01 LEC HRS:00 OFF CAMPUS LAB HRS:06 This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.